Camagüey: Geography

 Located on a plain in the middle of its province, the municipality borders with Vertientes, Florida, Esmeralda, Sierra de Cubitas, Minas, Sibanicú and Jimaguayú.

 Demographics

-In 2004, the municipality of Camagüey had a population of 324,921.
+In 2022, the municipality of Camagüey had a population of 333,251.
 With a total area of 1106 km2, it has a population density of 300 /km2.

 Culture

 The symbol of the city of Camagüey is the clay pot or tinajón, used to capture rain water to be used later, keeping it fresh.
 Clay pots are everywhere, some as small as a hand, some large enough for two people to stand up in, either as monuments or for real use.
 A local legend is that if you drink water from a "tinajón", you will stay in Camagüey ("Quien tome agua del tinajón, en Camagüey se queda"), meaning that if you meet a Camagüeyana girl, you will fall in love with her and never leave.
 The main secondary education institutions are the University of Camagüey and the Instituto Pedagógico de Camagüey.

+The Big Clay Jars or Tinajones were storage jars used to transport wine, oil and grain in the city and introduced by the Spaniards during the early-modern times as the solution to the city's water shortage, placed beneath gutters so that they could fill the water.
+Slightly tapered at one end, they were half-buried in earth, keeping the water cool and fresh.
+They soon came to be produced in the town and every house inside and outside, and a family's wealth could be assessed by the style and quantity of their tinajones.
+This is what historians and archaeologists confirm.
+At the beginning, in Spain these jars were used to preserve oils, especially olive oil, hence the Spanish brought the model to the early Camagüey, immediately it became in traditional use and a local symbol among the residents of Camagüey adopting creative ways of decorating in those times in the Cuban city.